Adldap2/Adldap2-Laravel/docs/auth/scopes.md

 ../my-application/app/Scopes/AccountingScope.php
 ```

-With this scope, we want to only allow members of an Active Directory group named `Accouting`:
+With this scope, we want to only allow members of an Active Directory group named `Accounting`:

 ```php